PSA - FSMA Grower Training Course – Remote

 Who Should Attend

-Fruit and vegetable growers and others interested in learning about produce safety, Good Agricultural Practices (GAPs), co-management, and the proposed FDA’s Food Safety Modernization Act (FSMA) Produce Safety Rule.
-Any growers who would like to meet the proposed Produce Safety Rule requirement outlined in §112.22(c) At least one supervisor from the farm must complete food safety training at least equivalent to the standardized curriculum recognized by the FDA.
+Fruit and vegetable growers and others interested in learning about produce safety, Good Agricultural Practices (GAPs), co-management, and the FDA’s Food Safety Modernization Act (FSMA) Produce Safety Rule.
+Any growers who would like to meet the Produce Safety Rule requirement outlined in §112.22(c) At least one supervisor from the farm must complete food safety training at least equivalent to the standardized curriculum recognized by the FDA.

 What to Expect at the PSA Grower Training Course?